cheekstain/maze/DESIGN.md

 5. The threads then each send the `AM_AVATAR_READY` message via the mazeport.
 6. Then, the `avatar_thread` function enters into a while loop that terminates only when the game has ended, as determined by the `avatarComm` module.
 	* The turnID is determined using the avatarComm module, and if the turnID matches my avatarID (passed in as an argument):
-		** If the last_move attempted is not null (i.e) this is not the first move to be attempted:
+		i.
+If the last_move attempted is not null (i.e) this is not the first move to be attempted:
-			*** We first check the last move attempted and use the avatarComm module to see if the last move attempted was successful.
+			* We first check the last move attempted and use the avatarComm module to see if the last move attempted was successful.
-			*** We then update the `mazestruct` accordingly.
+			* We then update the `mazestruct` accordingly.
-			*** Then, if the avatar which attempted the last move is currently on the path of another avatar that we are not currently following, then we will record in the `avatars` data structure that the last avatar that tried to make a move is now following the avatar whose path it is currently on.
+			* Then, if the avatar which attempted the last move is currently on the path of another avatar that we are not currently following, then we will record in the `avatars` data structure that the last avatar that tried to make a move is now following the avatar whose path it is currently on.
-			*** If the last avatar that made a move is not following anyone (that is, it is not on anyone else’s path that has already been tagged with a path_id:
+			* If the last avatar that made a move is not following anyone (that is, it is not on anyone else’s path that has already been tagged with a path_id:
 				**** Tag the new coordinate using `mazestruct`, specifying that this avatar is the first avatar to visit this coordinate.
 The path_id is also incremented, and this coordinate is tagged with this new path_id.
 			*** The logfile is then updated to reflect the previous move.
 			*** The UI is updated.